Government of the 30th Dáil: Budgets

-Confidence in the Government
+Motions of confidence

 On 10 June 2009, a motion of confidence in the government proposed by Taoiseach Brian Cowen was approved with 85 votes in favour and 79 against.

 On 17 February 2010, a motion of confidence in Minister for Defence Willie O'Dea proposed by Taoiseach Brian Cowen was approved with 80 votes in favour and 69 against.
 Nevertheless, Willie O'Dea did resign the following day.

 On 15 June 2010, a motion of confidence in the Taoiseach and the government by Taoiseach Brian Cowen was approved with 82 votes in favour and 77 against.

 Dissolution

 On 1 February, the president dissolved the Dáil on the advice of the Taoiseach and a general election was held on 25 February 2011.